-This Bald Eagle Nest Camera is located on Jordan Lake near Raleigh, Durham, and Chapel Hill, NC.
-The camera was set up by the US Army Corps of Engineers, www.spyonabird.com, and Lineberger Tree Service.
+This Wildlife Camera is located on Jordan Lake near Raleigh, Durham, and Chapel Hill, NC.
+The camera was set up by the US Army Corps of Engineers and www.spyonabird.com.

-To find out more about opportunities to support the Jordan Lake EagleCam project and other environmental stewardship efforts at Jordan Lake visit the Clean Jordan Lake web site: http://cleanjordanlake.org/
+To find out more about opportunities to support the Jordan Lake WildlifeCam project and other environmental stewardship efforts at Jordan Lake visit the Clean Jordan Lake web site: http://cleanjordanlake.org/

 Clean Jordan Lake (CJL) is a non-profit, tax exempt 501(c)(3) organization.
 CJL's mission is to restore Jordan Lake to a healthy and vibrant aquatic resource.
 Improvements to the environment and water quality at Jordan Lake are being achieved through the removal of trash from public lands, litter prevention, prevention of illegal dumping, promotion of recycling, and public engagement and education.
 With no paid staff, CJL depends entirely upon state and local government partners and non-profit organizations for donated supplies and services and volunteers from members of the public to carry out their programs.
 CJL has a cooperative agreement with the US Army Corps of Engineers to assist in its natural resource management, parks and recreation programs and other activities at Jordan Lake.

-Clean Jordan Lake accepts tax-deductible contributions to support its mission, which includes the Jordan Eagle Cam Project, to help achieve their goals at Jordan Lake.
+Clean Jordan Lake accepts tax-deductible contributions to support its mission, which includes the Jordan Wildlife Cam Project, to help achieve their goals at Jordan Lake.

 Jordan Lake Social Stream Chat Guidelines

-Lake Jordan Social Stream is a place where everyone is welcome, everyone is encouraged to chat, smile, give observations and most importantly, enjoy the eagles in their natural habitat.
+Lake Jordan Social Stream is a place where everyone is welcome, everyone is encouraged to chat, smile, give observations and most importantly, enjoy the wildlife in their natural habitat.

 No arguing, bad words or acronyms of them.
 English is the only language we can accommodate.
 Children and classrooms are dropping in to learn and observe, so please keep your comments and language appropriate.
 No ages, religion, politics or all caps posts.

-Out of respect for our Host, Moderators and Tech Team (all volunteers), please keep the discussion focused on the Jordan Lake eagles and Moderators will not post links to other nests or nature cams.
+Out of respect for our Host, Moderators and Tech Team (all volunteers), please keep the discussion focused on the Jordan Lake wildlife and Moderators will not post links to other nature cams.
 We encourage guests to post links and info in their own Comments Pages (CPs) to share with all.
 Additionally, the promotion or advertising of personal businesses is not acceptable on this site.

-Moderators are not eagle experts and will try not to give information to limit debates.
+Moderators are not experts and will try not to give information to limit debates.
 If a Moderator does so, they will reference a link where viewers and guests can read the information for themselves.
-Please share your observations and what you have learned at other nests as it pertains to what is happening at Jordan Lake but try to keep your comments very specific to avoid any confusion between the Jordan Lake eagles and other nests.

 Welcome and please enjoy!